ericsink/SQLitePCL.raw/README.md

  * Added build support for Xamarin.Android

+ * Updated WinRT to support both P/Invoke and C++ Interop

+ * Updated Net45 to support both P/Invoke and C++ Interop

  * Added a new set of automated test projects, sharing the same test code for MS Test and NUnit

  * Simplified the platform injection interfaces from 3 down to 1